 By the time a working journalist gets home, the TV is not going to add that much more.
 This is where the internet has begun to change habits.
 You're in the international publishing cycle by the time you log back on again at night.
 What would normally be the next morning's world pages in your own paper, you can start to consume it at about 7 or 8pm the night before.
 Our heads have been globalised by technology.

 .
 But that's more events driven then daily habit.
 Up until a couple of years ago, the New York Times

 What particular stories do you think are classic examples of quality journalism?

-Hedley Thomas on Dr Haneef in The Australian: Not just the ability to gather the information but to have the courage to push against a government and a federal police.
+- Hedley Thomas on Dr Haneef in The Australian: Not just the ability to gather the information but to have the courage to push against a government and a federal police.
 ASIO didn't think this prosecution was a good idea, but the AFP did.
 And the government certainly did.
 Adding to that pressure was the community sentiment that Dr Haneef would be a difficult person to be barracking for because the government and AFP had already, by their actions, declared him to be a terrorist.
 Those for most journalists would have been insurmountable because at some point in the story you would begin to doubt your own wisdom in pursuing this thing.
 The wall of noise Hedley would have had to get through.
 For him to be able to push this story to what is almost an unexpected outcome.
 For the degree of difficulty, it's probably the stand out scoop of the last few years.

 - Speaking in only areas I cover myself, you can't pass Laurie Oakes' consistency.
 The man is a leak magnet.
 If you take it a decade at a time, he broke the story on the Vince Gair affair, which sent the dominoes falling for the 1974 election.
 He had an entire budget leaked to him, which embarrassed John Howard as a Treasurer.
 No doubt with assistance from Paul Keating supporters, he broke the Kirribilli agreement in 1991, which lit the fuse under Bob Hawke.
-And he also got his hands on the "mean and tricky" memo in 2001, which should have hurt — other things being equal -- John Howard but it was Howard's response to the leaking of that memo that showed to me and I think most people that he had the politics smarts to keep Peter Costello at bay.
+And he also got his hands on the "mean and tricky" memo in 2001, which should have hurt -- other things being equal -- John Howard but it was Howard's response to the leaking of that memo that showed to me and I think most people that he had the politics smarts to keep Peter Costello at bay.
 Now, to be able to define big events in each decade, that to me is a definition of active but not comprised journalism.